fu9ar/sql-ecology/01-sql-basic-queries.md

     SELECT * FROM surveys WHERE (CHSI_State_Abbr = 'MA') AND (CHSI_State_Abbr = 'NH') AND (CHSI_State_Abbr = 'VT')
     AND (CHSI_State_Abbr = 'NY') AND (CHSI_State_Abbr = 'CN') AND (CHSI_State_Abbr = 'RI');

+Whoops!
+Why didn't that work?
+SQL uses strict logical operators for these selections.

     SELECT * FROM Demographics WHERE (CHSI_State_Abbr = 'MA') OR (CHSI_State_Abbr = 'NH') OR (CHSI_State_Abbr = 'VT')
     OR (CHSI_State_Abbr = 'NY') OR (CHSI_State_Abbr = 'CN') OR (CHSI_State_Abbr = 'RI');